 Many violations committed on campus can be prevented.
-As part of the college's educational mission, the Department of Public Safety attempts to teach members of the campus community how to reduce their chances of being the victim of crimes or property of person.
+As part of the college's educational mission, the Department of Campus Safety attempts to teach members of the campus community how to reduce their chances of being the victim of crimes or property of person.
 The college's crime prevention program is based upon the dual concepts of eliminating or minimizing criminal opportunities, whenever possible, and encouraging students and employees to be responsible for their own security and the security of others.
 The following is a listing of the college's crime prevention programs and projects:

-- Safety Escort Service: Public Safety provides an escort service around the clock to any individual who requests it.
+- Safety Escort Service: Campus Safety provides an escort service around the clock to any individual who requests it.
 This service is designed to ensure the safety of all individuals by eliminating the need to walk across the campus at any time the student feels unsafe.
-Please call Public Safety to arrange for this service. - Crime Prevention Presentations: Crime prevention presentations are made to students and members of the college populace.
-Topics include fire prevention, personal safety, dorm safety, the prevention of sexual assault and drugs and alcohol abuse.
-Seminars can be requested, and topics can be tailored to meet the needs of any group on campus. - Printed Materials: Printed crime prevention brochures related to motor vehicle, bicycle, residence hall, employee, and personal safety are readily available. - Electronic Alarm System: An electronic monitoring system, located in the Department of Public Safety, monitors a comprehensive network of fire, intrusion detection, medical and panic alarms across the campus. - Video Camera Monitoring: Throughout the campus there is a system of video cameras which Public Safety uses to maintain surveillance for safety and security.
-The cameras have proved their value in recording illegal activity and assisted Public Safety and Napa County Sheriff's Department in the timely capture of perpetrators. - Facilities Surveys: Comprehensive surveys of exterior lighting, exterior buildings, and grounds are conducted. - Bicycle Registration: Public Safety encourages owners of bicycles to register them online with Project 529 and provides Shields for the registration of bicycles at the Public Safety station.
+Please call Campus Safety to arrange for this service at 707-965-6551. - DVSAS Prevention Programs: PUC provides events, activities, and educational opportunities for students, faculty, and staff to become aware of indicators of dating/domestic violence, sexual assault, and stalking (DVSAS), as well as learning opportunities to prevent these crimes on campus.
+Programming events are year-round, with emphasis on awareness months in October, January, and April. - Printed Materials: Printed crime prevention brochures related to motor vehicles, bicycles, residence halls, employees, and personal safety are readily available. - Electronic Alarm System: An electronic monitoring system, located in the Department of Campus Security, monitors a comprehensive network of fire, intrusion detection, medical and panic alarms across the campus.

+- Video Camera Monitoring: Throughout the campus there is a system of video cameras which Campus Security uses to maintain surveillance for safety and security.
+The cameras have proved their value in recording illegal activity and assisted Campus Security and Napa County Sheriff's Department in the timely capture of perpetrators. - Facilities Surveys: Comprehensive surveys of exterior lighting, exterior buildings, and grounds are conducted. - Bicycle Registration: Campus Security encourages owners of bicycles to register them online with Project 529 and provides Shields for the registration of bicycles at the Campus Security station.